Leveraged ETFs

 • Positioning or responding to earnings and news announcements

-The ETFs will be listed on NASDAQ, making them available for trading through most major brokers.
+The ETFs will be listed on major US exchanges such as Nasdaq & Cboe, making them available for trading through most major brokers.

 There is no minimum holding period, but the ETFs are intended for daily trading or very short-term positions due to the compounding effects of leverage over time.